 Most trips to the Dominican Republic are of the beach-vacation variety, but if you want to check out the fascinating history of one of the oldest cities in the Western Hemisphere, you won’t find a better apartment to rent.
 Here, Tory rents you his rooftop bachelor pad, with a big rooftop deck boasting white couches, a couch swing, plants on the wall, and views of the entire city.
 Inside, the bedroom has the same views, and the bathroom looks like it came from a boutique hotel.
 It’s a beautifully modern apartment that’s easily the best value in the Dominican capital.

-If you’re into avocado green — and who isn’t — this might be your bucket-list Airbnb.
-Set in a tropical garden in the middle of the little island of Guadeloupe, this charming bungalow features vaulted ceilings with avocado beams, avocado bathroom décor, avocado pod chairs in the living room, and avocado accents pretty much everywhere else.
-It also has a beautiful pool deck you’ll share with the main house and nobody else.
-And though beaches are about 20 minutes away, this retreat will make you feel like you’re staying in a refined, colorful jungle.
+If you’re into island green — and who isn’t — this might be your bucket-list Caribbean Airbnb.
+Set in a tropical garden in the middle of the little island of Guadeloupe, this charming bungalow features vaulted ceilings with a large deck, island-themed bathroom décor, cozy chairs in the living room, and tropical accents pretty much everywhere else.
+It also has a beautiful view you’ll share with nobody else.
+And though beaches are up the road, this retreat will make you feel like you’re staying in a refined, colorful jungle.

-Not only does this two-story, two-bedroom house have enough room to sleep two couples comfortably, it also has that rarest of amenities in cheap Caribbean Airbnbs: air conditioning.
-So after a hard day on the sand at Playa Popy — or any of the spectacular beaches of Las Terrenas — you’ll trek a whole 200 yards home and chill out in climate-controlled comfort.
+Not only does this historic two-bedroom house have enough room to sleep two couples comfortably, but it also has that rarest of amenities in cheap Caribbean Airbnbs: a view of the sea that is unobstructed by other vacation rentals.
+So after a hard day on the sand, you’ll trek home to chill out in climate-controlled comfort.
 The complex also has a spacious pool deck, which is only slightly closer than the ocean.
-Plus each house has a private downstairs terrace, complete with barbecue.
+Plus, the interior offers those island vibes that brought you to the Caribbean in the first place.

 Here’s another title that doesn’t exactly scream “five-star luxury” — but for private accommodations on a luxe Caribbean island, this is one incredible value.
 For less than the price of in-flight WiFi, you get Kokolishi, a space full of light tropical breezes designed by an artist who works with recycled materials.
 It’s a short walk to surfing beaches, and the owners even offer a special “surf shuttle.”
 Though if your definition of “bohemian” involves laying in an orange hammock all day, you can do that too.